Support Page Content

-On this page, we have compiled specific FAQs about COVID-related conditions affecting Fall 2021 teaching and learning.
-Additional information about the campus response to COVID for the Fall 2021 semester for students and employees may be found on the Return to Campus page.
+On this page, we have compiled specific FAQs about COVID-related conditions affecting Fall 2022 teaching and learning.
+Additional information about the campus response to COVID for the Fall 2022 semester for students and employees may be found on the Campus & COVID-19 Information page.

 Is everyone on campus vaccinated?

 No, there is no way to achieve 100% vaccination status on a campus as big as ours, and people can be exempt from vaccination on medical or religious grounds.
 Moreover, those with an approved exemption are not considered vaccinated.
 It is best to assume someone you meet may be unvaccinated.

 No, but the Chancellor's Office announced that the campus community must have received booster shots no later than February 28, or six months after their final dose of the vaccine, whichever is later.
 This requirement applies to all those who haven't been granted a medical or religious exemption; those with exemptions are subject to routine testing.

 Will I know the vaccination status of the students in my classes?

 No. Faculty are currently not informed of the status of other required vaccinations for students and we will follow the same process in this situation.

 If a student has a positive COVID test, the Student Health Center will follow the same protocols that they do already for other infectious diseases that pose a significant public health risk (e.g. TB).
 A thorough risk assessment will be conducted and students, faculty, and staff will be notified if there is a risk of exposure.
 If so, they will be provided with guidance on how to respond.

 Can an instructor ask students about their vaccination or exemption status?